webyrd/underconstraints/README.md

 individually before trying the full synthesis problem, but made available at the user level.

-For a Barliman typed synthesis program, for example, we might write the following:
+For example, for a Barliman example-based program synthesis problem, augmented with type inference, we might write the following:

 ```
 (fresh (prog)